Subdivision and Condominium Conversion

 The Law of Subdivision and Condominium Conversion

 In California, two state laws govern subdivision of real estate: The Subdivided Lands Act, and The Subdivision Map Act.
 The Subdivided Lands Act is a consumer protection law for the benefit of the buyers of homes and condominiums that result from subdivisions.
-For subdivisions involving five or more homes or condos, it requires that a state agency, the California Bureau of Real Estate or “BRE”, review and approve many elements of the subdivision.
+For subdivisions involving five or more homes or condos, it requires that a state agency, the California Department of Real Estate or “DRE”, review and approve many elements of the subdivision.
 The Subdivision Map Act contains technical requirements for subdivisions and, more importantly, gives local governments the power to regulate and prohibit subdivisions.
 It is because of the Map Act that a city government can, for example, prohibit all condominium conversion, or require that converters comply with difficult or expensive preconditions.
 Since the Subdivision Map Act gives local governments the primary authority to regulate and control the subdivision process, people that want to do subdivisions are primarily dealing with local law and local government agencies.

 The Process of Subdivision and Condominium Conversion